eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 <br>

-{{% callout note %}}The `finalizeCardProcessing()` method must be invoked at the end of the transaction to ensure that the communication channel is closed.
+{{% callout note %}}
+The `finalizeCardProcessing()` method must be invoked at the end of the transaction to ensure that the communication channel is closed.
 This switches the underlying monitoring thread into a state of waiting for the card to be removed.